atcoinorg/atcoin/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

-**When configuring Bitcoin Core, CMake by default will ignore the depends output.** In order for it to pick up libraries, tools, and settings from the depends build, you must specify the toolchain file.
+**When configuring ATCOIN Core, CMake by default will ignore the depends output.** In order for it to pick up libraries, tools, and settings from the depends build, you must specify the toolchain file.
 In the above example, a file named `depends/x86_64-w64-mingw32/toolchain.cmake` will be created.
-To use it during configuring Bitcoin Core:
+To use it during configuring ATCOIN Core:

     cmake -B build --toolchain depends/x86_64-w64-mingw32/toolchain.cmake